-On February 18, 2018, the Company received a status of "Technologic Preferred Enterprise" as defined under the Investment Law (the "Approval").
-In accordance with the Approval, starting in 2017 and until 2021, income originating from granting the right of use as defined in the Approval, will be defined as Technologic Preferred Income, as defined under the Law, and will be subject to a tax rate of 7.5%.
+On February 18, 2018 and on February 16, 2022, the Company received a status of "Technologic Preferred Enterprise" as defined under the Investment Law (the "Approvals").
+In accordance with the Approvals, starting in 2017 and until 2026, income originating from granting the right of use as defined in the Approval, will be defined as Technologic Preferred Income, as defined under the Law, and will be subject to a tax rate of 7.5%.
 The reduced tax rate applies only with respect to the revenue attributable to the portion of intellectual property developed in Israel.
 The Preferred Technological Income is calculated for each tax year by applying the "Nexus" formula as detailed in the Israeli regulations.